21 Groups and Companies Testers Should Follow on Linkedin

 Why follow New Relic on Linkedin?
 New Relic posts great videos, articles, etc that anyone interested in keeping web system performance up will appreciate.

 Experitest (another one of our corporate partners) is the world’s leading provider of quality assurance tools for mobile DevOps, including manual testing, performance testing, load testing and monitoring for mobile applications.
 Experitest does a great job of posting content that testers enjoy, especially images with funny or inspirational quotes or fun facts that explain the need for testing.

 Last but not least, I must say, it’s a great idea for any tester to follow our own Linkedin page!
-We post articles about performance testing, test automation, mobile testing, Agile development, testing career advice, etc.
+We post our articles and webinars on wide span of topics from performance testing to test automation, mobile testing, agile development, and more.

 And that concludes the list for today!